 Delhi is facing a huge pollution crisis and it is majorly due to stubble burning.
 That waste could easily be used for biofuel production.
 Could you please elaborate more on that?

-I have heard that some states in India like Uttar Pradesh are discussing to convert this into bio CNG.
+I have heard that some states in India like Uttar Pradesh are discussing converting this into bio CNG.
 They’re making deals with the farmers to give those stubbles and the government will produce bio CNG and give them free power or something like that.

 It’s sad that Delhi which already has very high pollution has to face this just because of burning down waste which can be converted into a much efficient source of energy.